 Mistake 1: Forgoing a Mask

-Anyone ages 2 and older should wear a cloth face covering around people outside of their household, especially when social distancing is difficult to maintain, per the Centers for Disease Control and Prevention (CDC).
+Anyone ages 2 and older who is unvaccinated should wear a cloth face covering around people outside of their household, per the CDC.
+(Fully vaccinated people can go without a mask in many cases, except where required.)

 "Handwashing and social distancing are appropriate, but in our view, insufficient to provide protection from virus-carrying respiratory microdroplets released into the air by infected people," the authors caution.

 Wearing a cloth mask in such venues won't eliminate infectious emissions, Donald K. Milton, MD, DrPH, professor of applied environmental health at the University of Maryland School of Public Health in College Park, Maryland, and a co-author of the commentary, tells LIVESTRONG.com.
 "But if everybody's doing it and if you ventilate those spaces, the amount of exposure will go way down, the risk of infection goes way down and we won't have these super-spreading events."

 "Make sure you always have one handy that you travel with," adds Kendra McMillan, RN, MPH, senior policy advisor for nursing practice and work environment at the American Nurses Association in Silver Spring, Maryland.
 "When you're out and about, it needs to become part of your routine: You have your keys, you have your phone, you have your mask."

 Mistake 2: Wearing a Mask That Doesn't Fit

 It's almost impossible to avoid images in the news or real-life encounters with adults and kids wearing masks with their nostrils exposed.
 Sometimes you'll see people whose masks slip down as they're speaking.

 "Make sure your nose, your mouth and your chin are covered when wearing your mask."